krwenholz/goaccess_on_aws/README.md

   configurations       = [
     {
       log_group : "Your group",
-      log_filter : "A filter for said group to target logs, empty if none", weblog_pattern : "Pattern for goaccess weblogs",
       bucket_name : "Bucket name to host output files (might want to hook it up to a site)" }
   ]